Meet the editors of The Old Farmer’s Almanac publications and Web sites!

-Jack Burnett is the Managing Editor for The Old Farmer’s Almanac, as well as for all associated products such as the Garden Guide, Old Farmer’s Almanac for Kids, calendars, and journals.
+Jack Burnett is the Managing Editor of The Old Farmer’s Almanac, as well as for all associated products such as the Garden Guide, Old Farmer’s Almanac for Kids, calendars, and journals.
 An editor of books and magazines since 1974, he has previously served the Almanac as a freelance editor, fact checker, and photo researcher.
 Jack is also a writer, whose published work includes a Christmas story in the November/December 2002 issue of Clipper, the in-flight magazine of Pan Am; a weekly column in a British newspaper; and a number of bylined and unbylined pieces in the Almanac and the Almanac for Kids.

 Raised in East Greenbush, New York, Jack is descended from two long lines of Vermont families.
-His interests include genealogy and North American history, cooking, and meteorology—for which his first elementary school project was an anemometer made from toilet bowl floats cut in half.
+His interests include genealogy and North American history, cooking, golf, and meteorology—for which his first elementary school project was an anemometer made from toilet bowl floats cut in half.
 He originally came to New Hampshire to attend Dartmouth College—from which he received a degree in English and geography—and has stayed in the state ever since.

-Jack and his family live in Peterborough, New Hampshire, where his wife Diane enjoys quilting and gardening, and their son grew up with an ever growing menagerie of “pets,” including poison dart frogs.
+Jack lives in Peterborough, New Hampshire, with his wife Diane, who enjoys quilting and gardening.
 The Burnetts are Canadaphiles, collecting Canadian coins and taking trips to the Land of the Maple Leaf as much as time allows.
-Their recent excursion to the Canadian side of Niagara Falls was preceded by a visit to Grand Manan Island, New Brunswick.
-Son Christopher is a 2016 graduate of McGill University in Montreal.
+Over the years, he has done radio and TV interviews (some in person) with more than 250 different Canadian media outlets, many multiple times.
+Son Christopher, the Almanac’s Associate Digital Editor, is a 2016 graduate of McGill University in Montreal.